aweary/react-copy-write/README.md

 )
 ```

-You can also use `mutate` directly from the collection returned by `createState` if you want to update state outside of render.
+Since `mutate` is returned by `createState` you can call it anywhere.
+If you've used Redux you can think of it like `dispatch` in that sense.